jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributepayoutsof.md

         ```
         // Get the amount of discount that should be applied to any fees taken.
-        // If the fee is zero, set the discount to 100% for convinience.
+        // If the fee is zero or if the fee is being used by an address that doesn't incur fees, set the discount to 100% for convinience.
-        uint256 _feeDiscount = fee == 0
+        uint256 _feeDiscount = fee == 0 || isFeelessAddress[msg.sender]
           ?
 JBConstants.MAX_FEE_DISCOUNT
           : _currentFeeDiscount(_projectId);
         ```